2017 CWDI Report on Women Board Directors of Asia-Pacific Companies

 - Among best performers in appointing women directors, companies based in Australia, New Zealand, and Vietnam dominate the list of companies with highest percentages of women directors

-- New Zealand (16 companies), Australia (11 companies), and Vietnam (11 companies) are home to the majority of the 59 companies in the Top Ten listing of companies with the highest percentages of women board directors
+- Australia (15 companies), New Zealand (14 companies), and Vietnam (11 companies) are home to the majority of the 61 companies in the Top Ten listing of companies with the highest percentages of women board directors

 - Eight companies have female-dominated boards led by Tourism Holdings Limited, a travel and leisure firm in New Zealand, and Vinh Hoan Corporation, a food and beverage company in Vietnam, having the highest percentages in the region with four women serving on boards of six, 66.7%.

-- Nine economies in the region have public or private sector initiatives to increase gender diversity on boards ranging from requirements to recommendations.
+- Ten economies in the region have public or private sector initiatives to increase gender diversity on boards ranging from requirements to recommendations.